Kiransala/AttendanceTrackingSystem/README.md

 - This script is designed to work with a single camera input.
 - The script can be modified to include more known students by adding their images and encodings to the code.
 - The script assumes that all known students are present at the beginning of the session.

+## **Contributing**

+If you'd like to contribute to this project, please fork the repository and create a pull request.
+We welcome contributions of all kinds, including bug fixes, feature requests, and documentation improvements.